zeyaddeeb/blog-source/content/posts/migrarion.md

 {{< /highlight >}}

-In this setup, there was a parallel consumer process that sent the produced data to [Google Video Intelligence API](https://cloud.google.com/video-intelligence) for enrichment and put the results on a new topic, which would later be joined with the raw data:
+In this setup, there was also a parallel consumer process that sent the produced data to [Google Video Intelligence API](https://cloud.google.com/video-intelligence) for enrichment and put the results on a new topic, which would later be joined with the raw data:

 {{< highlight python >}}
 from kafka import KafkaConsumer, KafkaProducer